Akarys42/cloudflare-ddns-docker/README.md

 ### Getting a Cloudflare Token

-The first step will be to create an API token with the following scopes:
+The first step will be to create a user API token with the following scopes:
 - `Zone:Read`
 - `DNS:Edit`